Quick links to the current Eco-Church activities:

 During the year we encourage our own congregation to:

-What this means is that we actively engage our community (both church, Egham town & surrounding communities) to create actions towards reducing waste by:
+What this means is that we actively engage our community (both church, Egham town & surrounding communities) to create actions towards green actions such as reducing waste by:

 - Reflecting & Rethinking one’s own living to reduce green house emissions